sjaricenco/rethink_challenge_solved/README.md

 There are 2 ways to launch the Angular front-end:

 1. Navigate inside of `/ui` folder.
 Open source code in terminal or VS Code.
-Run the following command: `ng serve`
+Run the following command: `ng serve`.
+This will launch a local development version of the app.
+Note: if the .NET Core API is not running, you will not see any data brought back from the API
+2.